m0mus/spring-helidon-converter/README.md

 Configuration files are located in the `./config` directory:

 - `converter.properties`: Main configuration file.
-- `prompt_identify-file-type.txt`: Instructions for identifying file types.
+- `prompt_identify_file_type.txt`: Instructions for identifying file types.
 - `prompt_<file-type>.txt`: Prompts for converting specific file types.

 ### Adding or Modifying File Types

-To add or delete file types, update `prompt_identify-file-type.txt` and create the corresponding prompt files.
+To add or delete file types, update `prompt_identify_file_type.txt` and create the corresponding prompt files.
 For example, to add a `DTO` file type:

-1. Add instructions for identifying DTOs in `prompt_identify-file-type.txt`:
+1. Add instructions for identifying DTOs in `prompt_identify_file_type.txt`:

     ```text
     7. DTO: Explain how to identify this file type here.